ArvindPonsingh/Covid19---Dashboard/README.md

-# Covid19---Dashboard
+# Covid19--Dashboard
-It uses covid 19 data to get insights about the effects of the pandemic
+It uses covid-19 data to get insights about the effects of the virus pandemic across the world.